Make Your Next Trip Extraordinary

 Best Times to Go

 October, when the cruise throngs have thinned, hotel prices have dropped (a little), there’s still plenty of sun, and the sea is perfect for swimming.
 April is also lovely and quiet, though the surf is on the chilly side.
-The most lively time of year is summer, when the coast bustles and the Ravello Music Festival offers a break from the beach with an international roster of classical, jazz, pop, and dance performers.
+The liveliest time of year is summer, when the coast bustles and the Ravello Music Festival offers a break from the beach with an international roster of classical, jazz, pop, and dance performers.

 Worst Time to Go